top of page

 Cang Jie Creating Chinese Characters, Painted by Snow Fish.

-Shen Nong, one of the Great Three Sovereigns in ancient China, was the father of Chinese Medicine.
+Shen Nong, one of the Great Three Sovereigns in ancient China, is revered as the father of Chinese Medicine.

-It is believed that Shen Nong had two horns on his head, and his body was transparent.
-Hence, it's pretty easy to see the changing colors of his internal organs after he ate herbs and food.
+Legend has it that Shen Nong had two horns on his head, and his body was transparent.

 Chinese God Shen Nong